JosephMW/Logic-Gates-Educational-Game/Documentation/DAILYLOG.md

 * *2.2 hours* Cleaning references, sorting to use url correctly - THIS STILL NEEDS MADE MORE CONSISTENT. changed styling etc to get parenthesised citations (citep) and better biblio.
 Emailed supervisor for confirmation on updated referencing style.

 ### 5 Apr 2022
-* *1 hour* Updated References.
+* *2 hours* Updated References.
 Fixed URLs to be consistent in references.
 Reverted bibliography style to abbrvnat without numbering (Harvard style).
 Compiled to-do list.
+* *2.5 hours* Updated References.
+Wrote more info on ed games. fixed abstract. improved overall diss.